The Willmore

 The Willmore, formerly known as The Stillwell, is a historic apartment building in downtown Long Beach, California.
 It has been listed on the National Register of Historic Places since May 20, 1999.

 Design

 The Willmore was designed in the Renaissance Revival style by Fisher, Lake and Traver, the architects of the Hollywood Roosevelt Hotel.
 It was originally designed as a U-shaped structure.
 However, only one wing was completed.
 The building is designed in the Renaissance Revival and Beaux-Arts styles and constructed with reinforced concrete.
 It has an underground parking garage.

 History

-Built in 1925 by the Trewitt-Shields Company, the structure has an L shape with a ten-story wing and an eleven-story wing.
+Built in 1925 and opened in 1926 by the Trewitt-Shields Company, the structure has an L shape with a ten-story wing and an eleven-story wing.

 The building's current name honors William E. Willmore, developer of a forerunner to Long Beach, Willmore City, and namesake of the Willmore neighborhood.

-The Stillwell under construction, January 1926.
+The Stillwell under construction, March, 1925.
 First Congregational Church in the background.